rsecke/rsecke.github.io/_pages/vuln-db.md

 ---
 layout: single
-Title: "vuln-db"
+Title: "Vulnerability Database (vuln-db)"
 permalink: /vuln-db
 ---

 ## vuln-db
-This is a database that contains information on all of the vulnerabilities I have exploited so far.
-Most of these will be from HackTheBox.
+`vuln-db` is a database that contains information on *all* of the vulnerabilities I have encountered so far.